PlainsightAI/legacy-docs/rules.md

 ## Introduction

-Rules define how the Sense Pipeline and Rule Engine respond to events that come from mobile and IoT devices.
+Rules define how the Sense Pipeline and Rules Engine respond to events that come from mobile and IoT devices.
 Rules have three major components: name, logicalCondition and actions.
 The first is the rule's user displayable name; the second, the condition that triggers the rule when met; the last, a list of actions that are executed when the logicalCondition evaluates to true.

 ```json
 {